edwardcunningham-oakes/eco-website-academic/content/publication/webster-2019-1/index.md

 publishDate: '2022-01-04T14:37:22.576109Z'
 publication_types:
 - '2'
-abstract: The genomes of two Methanococcoides spp. that were isolated from marine sediments and are capable of carrying out methanogenesis from choline and other methylotrophic substrates were sequenced.
-The average nucleotide identity and in silico DNA-DNA hybridization analyses demonstrate that they represent species different from those previously described.
+abstract: <p align="justify"> The genomes of two Methanococcoides spp. that were isolated from marine sediments and are capable of carrying out methanogenesis from choline and other methylotrophic substrates were sequenced.
+The average nucleotide identity and in silico DNA-DNA hybridization analyses demonstrate that they represent species different from those previously described. </p>
 publication: '*Microbial Resource Announcements*'
 doi: 10.1128/MRA.00342-19
 links: